Molwick free online books - Philosophy of evolution, science and life.

 For instance, the selection of a partner as an auxiliary mechanism of evolution has been a paradigm since the first developments of the theory of evolution.
 Darwin himself wrote The Descent of Man and Selection in Relation to Sex (1871) introducing a new factor, sexual selection, through which females or males choose those with the most attractive qualities as their partner.

-3. Statistical significant figures of this particular graph
+3. Significant comments on this particular graph

 Although the explanation may not be very extensive, what is important here is that the model's adjustment substantially improves when this hypothesis of sexual selection is introduced.
 The hypothesis will affect, if introduced, only the M2 or F2 genes.
 These are estimated given that the measured IQs collect the power of the significant or less powerful gene, therefore, the estimations of M2 and F2 will change in light of the new information or condition introduced in the model.

-The model will somewhat improve with the individual variables, but the effect will be noticed much more with the centred variables.
+The model will somewhat improve with the individual variables, but the effect will be noticed much more with the centered variables.
 The G-MCI with the rearrangement criterion M1F1, goes from 15.61 to 17 and the maximum from 0.89 to 0.97 for the objective function R (see figures Sim.cen.3 and Sexual selection).

 For the objective function M&F the G-MCI is found at 17.62 while it was previously found at 17.77 and the maximum also rises from 0.89 to 0.97.